LoyolaChicagoBooks/introcs-csharp/rst/writerconsumer.rst

 .. index::
-   double: function; consumer
-   double: function; writer
+   double: function; consumer and writer consumer of functions writer of functions

 .. _Two-Roles: